Luxury Law is further co-operating with WiklundKurucuk Law Firm21 November 2017

 - Buying a property to be restored could be a good purchase, however, before buying it, you need to have an estimate of the costs you are going to bear for the restructuration works.
 We suggest you to require a so-called “Computo Metrico” to be carefully drafted by an expert, in terms of not incurring in any unwanted surprises.

 - If you are a foreigner, and you do not speak well the language of the Country where you are purchasing a property, you need to get a translator.
 Nevertheless, the deed of sale is usually drafted with a very technical language that you might not understand even with the help of a translator, reason why many foreigners prefer to be assisted by a real estate attorney during the signature of the final deed.

-- Last but not least, if you and the vendor have already decided to sign a preliminary contract, but you have not hired a real estate attorney yet, ask to add a clause in the preliminary where you reserve your right not to purchase in case of a negative feedback of the due diligence which your lawyers will carry out within a limited amount of time.
+- Last but not least, if you and the vendor have already decided to sign a preliminary contract, but you have not hired a real estate attorney yet, ask to add a clause in the preliminary where you reserve your right not to purchase in case of a negative feedback of the due diligence.
+Then, once you hire your attorney, he/she will carry the due diligence for you.